kavyanjali129/Git-branching-/README.md

 Then, the user switches back to the **main** branch and makes another commit there.

 Finally, the command `git merge bugFix` is used to merge the changes from the bugFix branch into the main branch.
 After merging, the **main branch contains all commits from both branches**, showing how Git combines work done in different branches into one complete history.
+ # Introduction to Rebase

+What is Git Rebase

+Git rebase is the process of moving or replaying commits from one branch onto another branch, changing the base commit so the history becomes linear.